Russia's war on Ukraine latest news: Deadly missile strikes knock out power | Headlines

 Russia's war on Ukraine latest news: Deadly missile strikes knock out power

-Ukrainian President Volodymyr Zelenskiy urged the United Nations Security Council to act against Russia over air strikes on civilian infrastructure that again plunged Ukrainian cities into darkness and cold as winter sets in.
+* Ukraine expects three nuclear power plants that were switched off because of Russian missile strikes on Wednesday will be operating again by Thursday evening, Energy Minister German Galushchenko said. * Zelenskiy appealed to the U.N.
+Security Council on Wednesday to take action to stop Russian air strikes targeting vital infrastructure that have once again plunged Ukrainian cities into darkness and cold as winter sets in.

 - Country: